Weizhe-Chen/tracking_pid/index.md

 title: {{ site.name }}
 ---

-This is a simple PID controller written in Python3 for tracking desired linear and angular velocities of differential-drive vehicles, such as [Heron Unmanned Surface Vehicle (USV)](https://www.clearpathrobotics.com/assets/guides/melodic/heron/index.html), [Jackal Unmanned Ground Vehicle (UGV)](http://www.clearpathrobotics.com/assets/guides/noetic/jackal/), and [Husky UGV](https://www.clearpathrobotics.com/assets/guides/kinetic/husky/index.html).
+This is a simple PID controller written in Python3 for controlling differential-drive vehicles, such as [Heron Unmanned Surface Vehicle (USV)](https://www.clearpathrobotics.com/assets/guides/melodic/heron/index.html), [Jackal Unmanned Ground Vehicle (UGV)](http://www.clearpathrobotics.com/assets/guides/noetic/jackal/), and [Husky UGV](https://www.clearpathrobotics.com/assets/guides/kinetic/husky/index.html) to a desired position/waypoint.
 We will use the Jackal simulator as a running example.

 Heron USV | Jackal UGV | Husky UGV :-------------------------:|:-------------------------:|:-------------------------: